On this page

 - Traineeships must have an informative, orientational and educational character and must not be established to replace permanent workforce.

 - Training for jobseekers who experience difficulties entering the labour market.
 Orientation and vocational initiation courses are conducted at the National Centre of Continuing Vocational Training.
-Trainees attending these occupational guidance and integration courses receive socio-educational support and participate work placement programmes in enterprises.
+Trainees attending these occupational guidance and integration courses receive socio-educational support and participate in work placement programmes in enterprises.
 These schemes generally last one year

 - Schemes organised directly for a sector or an enterprise are organised at the request of employers.
 Training content is decided jointly with the requester who agrees—on the basis of an agreement between the enterprise, the ministry of Education, Children and Youth and the ministry of Labour, Employment and the Social and Solidarity Economy to recruit those people who successfully complete the scheme.
 The length of these schemes generally varies from six weeks to three months, plus periods of work placement.
 The training course always alternates between periods of formal instruction and practical experience